 Into the Woods Spring Musical

-Mercy High School will present Into the Woods, the James Lapine and Stephen Sondheim Tony-Award winning musical that takes everyone's favorite storybook characters and brings them together for a timeless, yet relevant, piece... and a rare modern classic.
-The play is set for April 26-28 at the school.
+Mercy High School presented Into the Woods, the James Lapine and Stephen Sondheim Tony-Award winning musical that takes everyone's favorite storybook characters and brings them together for a timeless, yet relevant, piece... and a rare modern classic.
+The play was April 26-28 at the school.

-Close to 50 students are involved in this production from the cast to the crew.
+Close to 50 students were involved in this production from the cast to the crew.
 The cast list is available here.
-The show features an ensemble performance requiring strong acting and singing throughout the production.
+The show featured an ensemble performance requiring strong acting and singing throughout the production.

 According to Theatre Director Joshua Von Kampen Mercy benefits from having strong actresses able to play the roles required.